How To Tell If Someone Is Using Meth

-Someone struggling with meth addiction may begin to lose touch with family and friends fairly quickly after they begin using heavily.
-Aside from possibly scaring their family and friends, their schedule usually becomes more and more unusual.
-They may disappear for days or weeks at a time, and since sleep is no longer as much of a priority, there is no telling how long a binge could last.
+Someone struggling with meth addiction may lose touch with family and friends fairly quickly after they begin using.
+Aside from scaring their family and friends, their schedule usually becomes more and more unusual.
+They may disappear for days or weeks at a time.
+Since sleep is no longer as much of a priority, there is no telling how long a binge could last.
 The more sleep-deprived someone becomes, the greater the risk for delusions, hallucinations, and paranoid behavior.
-It is not uncommon for someone to stay up for days while using meth to experience daylight hallucinations, as well as the possibility for psychotic episodes and delusions.
+It is not uncommon for someone to stay up for days while using meth and experience daylight hallucinations.
+They may also experience psychotic episodes and delusions.

 A Life and Death Matter

 Long-term effects of crystal meth addiction can be: